 This section is truly magnificent and really quite breathtaking.
 With its long choir benches, black and white chequered floor tiles and banners of the Knights of the Garter hanging above, it’s truly something.

 Unfortunately, you’re not permitted to take photos inside (or indeed in any of the castle interiors).
-I am unable therefore to share images to show just how stunning the chapel is.
+I can’t therefore share images to show just how stunning the chapel is.
 But Windsor Castle’s website does hold some pictures that will give you a flavour of what’s in store if you visit.

 There are various seats in the chapel that are reserved for particular members of the Royal Family.
 If you ask one of the stewards when you visit, they will point these out for you.